Canning Dam: Hydrology

-The catchment has an area of 804 km2.
+The catchment area is 804 km2.
 The reservoir is at 200 m AHD and the highest point of the catchment, Mount Cooke is at 582 m AHD.

 Climatically, the area receives about 900 mm of rainfall per annum with most of this falling between May and September.
 There is a large variability of rainfall across the catchment however, from between 700 and 1300 mm.

-Since 1975 long-term average rainfalls at the dam wall have decreased by 20 percent and streamflow into the catchment by approximately 60 percent—the average annual inflow between 1948 and 1974 was 52 GL which had reduced to 22 GL between 1975 and 2004.
+Since 1975 long-term average rainfalls at the dam wall have decreased by 20 percent and streamflow into the catchment by approximately 60 percent—the average annual inflow between 1948 and 1974 was 52 GL which reduced to 22 GL between 1975 and 2004.